Top 5 Age of Sigmar Armies: A Guide to the Best Starter Factions

 Your Army, Your Story

 So you’ve found them.
-Maybe it was the noble Stormcast, the brutish Ironjawz, or the grotesque Maggotkin, but one of those armies just felt right.
+Maybe it was the Stormcast, the Ironjawz, or the Maggotkin, but one of those armies just felt right.
 You can already picture them on the tabletop, executing your grand strategy.
 That excitement is the best part of starting a new project.

 There’s just one big step between the models in the box and the army in your head.
 Painting an entire force is a huge commitment, especially when you’re just starting out.
 Maybe you’re worried you won’t do justice to the awesome models you just picked.
 Or maybe you’d rather spend your precious free time planning tactics and actually playing the game.